Excerpts from Jim Conrad's

 Another good field mark is that the older pads are a little silvery green, not the deep emerald green of many pricklypears.
 This silveriness is referred to as glaucescence, and you can see it below:

-Spineless Pricklypear, OPUNTIA ELLISIANA, glaucescence on pads
+Spineless Pricklypear, OPUNTIA CACANAPA, glaucescence on pads

 Happily, the incomplete online Flora of North America has its Cactus Family finished, and there I could "key out" our cactus.
 It's OPUNTIA ELLISIANA*, most commonly known as Spineless Pricklypear or Tiger Tongue.
 Some authorities regard Opuntia ellisiana as merely a spineless variant of Opuntia cacanapa of the Texas Big Bend area.

 Whatever its "true identity," this spineless taxon doesn't seem to grow in the wild.
 I can't find anyone's theory on how the cultivar arose, but I have my own, especially because I'm in the process of reading the journal of Álvar Núñez Cabeza de Vaca, who in 1527 was shipwrecked on the Florida coast, then for eight years wandered through what is now the US and Mexico.
 His La Relación provides extraordinary accounts of America's indigenous people at that time, and their natural environment.
-Wikipedia's Cabeza de Vaca page is at https://en.wikipedia.org/wiki/Álvar_Núñez_Cabeza_de_Vaca.
+Wikipedia's Cabeza de Vaca page.

 Cabeza de Vaca wandered through this general area, often finding indigenous groups eating cactus fruits, and presumably they also ate the pads.
 I'd expect the indigenous people to have selectively bred pricklypear to get the spines off.